zowe/docs-site/docs/extend/extend-apiml/onboard-static-definition.md

     In the sample service, the `service ID` is `petstore`.

 4. Decide which URL to use to make this API available in the API Gateway.
 This URL is referred to as the gateway URL and is composed of the API type and the major version.
-The usually used types are: api, ui and ws but you can use any valid URL element you want.
+The usually used types are: `api`, `ui` and `ws` but you can use any valid URL element you want.

     **Example:**

     In the sample service, we provide a REST API.
 The first segment is `/api` as the service provides only one REST API.
 To indicate that this is version 2, the second segment is `/v2`.
 This version is required by the Gateway.
-If your service does not have a version use `v1` on the Gateway.
+If your service does not have a version, use `v1` on the Gateway.

 ## Route your API